comp-imaging-sci/mining-tomo-solutions-pulse/README.md

-# Mining the manifold of deep generative models for diverse images from tomographic measurements - PyTorch implementation
+# Mining the manifolds of deep generative models for multiple data-consistent solutions of tomographic imaging problems - PyTorch implementation

 ### Paper: